dotnet/templating/docs/template-resolution-for-dotnet-cli.md

 ### Template parameter filters

--   if template parameter is given without the value list all the templates that have that parameter
+-   if template parameter is given without the value, list all the templates that have that parameter

     -   *Example:* `dotnet new --list --framework`
     -   *Example:* `dotnet new con --list --framework`

--   (choice only) if template parameter is given with value then list all the templates that have that parameter and value fits the parameter constraints.
+-   (choice only) if template parameter is given with a value, then list all the templates that have that parameter and the value fits the parameter constraints.

     -   *Example:* `dotnet new --list --framework net5.0`
     -   *Example:* `dotnet new con --list--framework net5.0`

--   (non-choice only) if template parameter is given with value then list all the templates that have that parameter and ignores the value
+-   (non-choice only) if template parameter is given with a value, then list all the templates that have that parameter and ignore the value

     -   *Example:* `dotnet new --list --langVersion 9.0` *(same as dotnet new --list
         \--langVersion)*